 Flew into Kona late night and drove directly to Holo Holo Inn.
 It’s a beautiful rustic place to stay next to the Hawai’i Volcanoes National Park.
 The park had an active volcano till 2013.
 Now, only the dried magma is left.
-The petroglyphs are good but nothing worth spending too much time on.
+The petroglyphs are good, but nothing worth spending too much time on.

-I had an unsuccessful attempt at hiking the Mauna Kea Observatory, it was too windy and everyone else turned back the midway.
-It is possible to drive there but if it’s too windy that’s explicitly prohibited, as it was that day.
-From there, I headed to Kaumana caves, this was my first time doing a cave spelunking, so, couldn’t go too far but it is a great experience and I would highly recommend that.
+I had an unsuccessful attempt at hiking the Mauna Kea Observatory, it was too windy, and everyone else turned back the midway.
+It is possible to drive there, but if it’s too windy, that’s explicitly prohibited, as it was that day.
+From there, I headed to Kaumana caves.
+This was my first time doing a cave spelunking, so, couldn’t go too far, but it is a great experience, and I would highly recommend that.

 I started with Waipi’o Valley.
 The distance is too far to walk down, and too steep to drive back with a 2WD.
-But Hawaiians are friendly, just ask for a lift and you will get to hitchhike.
+But Hawaiians are friendly, ask for a lift, and you will get to hitchhike.
 Do carry swimsuit down there, since it is beautiful to swim there.
 From there, I headed to the Botanical Garden, beautiful & mesmerizing but not very different from other botanical gardens.
 So, do it if you have not done any before.
 Kilauea Caverns of Fire is another cave worth checking out.